Hameer (film): Development

 After announcing the film on 1 May 2016, Rashmin Majithia and Coconut Motion Pictures started the production work of their first Gujarati film on 14 May.
 The film is written and directed by Ashok Patel.

-Keerthi Sagathia directed the music for Hameer, while singers like Keerthi Sagathia, Kirtidan Gadhvi, Rekha Bhardwaj, Aishwarya Majumdar, Namrata Karwa, Sana, Aditi Pal, Nisha Upadhyay, Nitin Barot, and Chinmay gave their voice for this movie’s songs.
+Keerthi Sagathia directed the music for Hameer, while singers like Kirtidan Gadhvi, Rekha Bhardwaj, Aishwarya Majumdar, Namrata Karwa, Sana, Aditi Paul, Nisha Upadhyay, Nitin Barot, and Chinmayi gave their voice for this movie's songs.

 Filming

 The film was set and shot in Palanpur, Idar, Polo forest, and some other locations in Gujarat.

 Casting

-Leading names from Gujarati, Bhojpuri and Indian film industry such as Ravi Kishan, Hiten Kumar, Yashpal Sharma and Chandni Chopra signed the film, playing the lead-roles.
+Leading names from Gujarati, Bhojpuri and Indian film industry such as Ravi Kishan, Hiten Kumar, Yashpal Sharma and Chandni Chopra signed the film, playing the lead roles.
 Mohan Joshi, Komal Thacker, Dhawan Mewada, Rana Jang Bahadur, Guru Patel, Riya Mehta, Heena Rajput, and Rakesh Pujara roped in for the supporting roles in the movie.

 Soundtrack

 Music for the film is directed by Keerthi Sagathia, and the lyrics are written by Ashok Patel.
 On the music launch event organized on 6 January 2017, Zen Music Gujarati released the below soundtracks.